3DStyleGLIP: Part-Tailored Text-Guided 3D Neural Stylization: Experiments

-We conducted an extensive evaluation of 3DStyleGLIP across a diverse array of object meshes and target styles.
-The meshes utilized in our study were sourced from various datasets, including PSB~\cite{chen2009benchmark}, COSEG~\cite{wang2012active}, modelnet40~\cite{wu20153d}, HumanSeg~\cite{maron2017convolutional}, toys4K~\cite{Toys4K}, and manifold40~\cite{hu2022subdivision}.
-The average mesh in our experiments comprised approximately 34,551 vertices, with each mesh containing between 2 to 6 semantic parts.
-These semantic parts were balanced in terms of size distribution, ranging from smaller components to larger ones, and encompassed a wide spectrum of complexities, from simplistic structures like a cup's body to more intricate forms such as an animal's head.
-The training of 3DStyleGLIP was executed over 2000 iterations, taking roughly 30 minutes on a single Nvidia RTX 3090 GPU.
-High-quality stylization results were typically observable after performing around 600 iterations.
+The average mesh in our experiments comprises approximately 34,551 vertices, with each mesh containing between 2 to 5 semantic parts.
+These semantic parts are balanced in terms of size distribution, ranging from smaller components to larger ones, and encompass a wide spectrum of complexities, from simplistic structures like a cup's body to more intricate forms such as an animal's head.
+The training of 3DStyleGLIP are executed over 1500 iterations, taking roughly 30 minutes on a single Nvidia RTX 3090 GPU.
+High-quality stylization results are typically observable after performing around 600 iterations.